 You can read the entire article on “The Roots of Violence” by visiting Archaeology online.

 Notice the statement by Knüsel: “Prevailing archaeological doctrine in the peace-and-love era of the 1960s held that war and violence were modern inventions.”

 Human violence goes back to the beginning of civilization.
 According to the Bible, the first act of human violence was Cain’s murder of his brother Abel.
 My book Divine Violence and the Character of God deals with the problem of human violence and divine violence.
 In the book I have an extended discussion of Cain’s violence against his brother.
 I also I try to show that human violence begets divine violence.

-Divine Violence and the Character of God will be published on February 1, 2022.
+Divine Violence and the Character of God was published on February 1, 2022.
 The book deals with God’s violent acts in the Old Testament in light of God’s character as a gracious and merciful God.
-You can order a pre-publication copy of the book at a 40% discount.
+You can order a copy of the book at a 40% discount.

 Emeritus Professor of Old Testament

 NOTE: Did you like this post?
 Do you think other people would like to read this post?
 Be sure to share this post on Facebook and share a link on Twitter or Tumblr so that others may enjoy reading it too!

 I would love to hear from you!
 Let me know what you thought of this post by leaving a comment below.
 Be sure to like my page on Facebook, follow me on Twitter, follow me on Tumblr, Facebook, and subscribe to my blog to receive each post by email.

 If you are looking for other series of studies on the Old Testament, visit the Archive section and you will find many studies that deal with a variety of topics.